 Benefits

-• Actionable Insights: Viva Insights provides data-driven recommendations to optimize workflows and improve work-life balance.
+• Actionable Insights: Viva Insights offers data-led advice to help streamline workflows and support work-life harmony.

-• Focus Time: It helps employees schedule uninterrupted focus time for deep work, minimizing distractions.
+• Focus Time: It assists employees in organizing uninterrupted focus sessions for deep work with fewer distractions.

 3. Seamless Learning and Development

-Example: Northwind Traders, an e-commerce company, integrated Viva Learning to foster continuous professional development.
-Employees now have access to a curated library of courses from LinkedIn Learning, Microsoft Learn, and other providers, leading to a 40% increase in course completion rates and a marked improvement in employee skills.
+Example: Northwind Traders, an online retailer, adopted Viva Learning to promote ongoing professional growth.
+Employees have a selection of courses handpicked from LinkedIn Learning, Microsoft Learn, and other providers, which has resulted in 40% more completed courses and a significant improvement in the skills of employees.

 Benefits

-• Personalized Learning Paths: Employees receive recommendations based on their roles, interests, and career goals.
+• Personalized Learning Paths: Employees get suggestions relevant to their role, interests, and career aspirations.

-• Enhanced Skills Development: Facilitates upskilling and reskilling, critical in today’s rapidly evolving job market.
+• Enhanced Skills Development: Enables upskilling and reskilling, so important in the today’s fast changing occupational market.

 4. Efficient Knowledge Management